grok-rs/waitup/docs/PERFORMANCE.md

 ### Runtime Performance

-wait-for is designed for minimal overhead and fast execution:
+waitup is designed for minimal overhead and fast execution:

 | Metric | Value | Description |
 |--------|--------|-------------|